 A scaffold is a temporary structure used on construction sites during the repair or cleaning of a building.
 It consists of different layers of plywood supported by poles and two by fours with makeshift stairs for the crew to be able to reach different areas of the structure that is being repaired.
 While these are super common in building repairs, they can also be very dangerous for the crew and any nearby pedestrians if certain safety precautions are not taken into consideration.
-Construction scaffolds can be several stories high, so in order to maintain the safest work environment possible, be sure to follow these safety protocols.
+Construction scaffolds can be several stories high, so in order to maintain the safest work environment possible, be sure to follow these safety protocols from your Austin contractors.

 One of the most important aspects of a safe work environment is inspecting the scaffold before it is used.
 The base needs to be secure and every guardrail and plank needs to be installed thoroughly and securely.
 There is no room to cut corners when you are using a scaffold, and the safety of the crew depends on it.